 Building a Diverse Workforce

-- Develop and implement activities and programs to create a lasting culture of inclusion
+- Implement activities and programs to support fellows, foster community, and create a lasting culture of inclusion

 Other NCI Programs Promoting a Diverse Scientific Workforce

 Center to Reduce Cancer Health Disparities

 The Center to Reduce Cancer Health Disparities (CRCHD) manages NCI's Intramural Continuing Umbrella of Research Experiences (iCURE) program.
 The iCURE program supports mentored research experiences for qualified students and scientists from diverse backgrounds in the multidisciplinary research environment of the NCI campuses in Bethesda, Rockville, and Frederick, Maryland.
 The iCURE provides opportunities to post-baccalaureate (including post-master’s) individuals, graduate students, and postdoctoral fellows.